 Once you reach Ayuthaya you’ll have the opportunity to spend a full day exploring this extensive archaeological site with your guide, taking in the reliquary towers and Buddhist monasteries that still remain.

-On your third and final day you’ll return to Bangkok and from here you could fly down to the beaches of the south, or perhaps head up to Chiang Mai, which is best known for its elephants, trekking opportunities and its markets, but is also a great place to learn about the region’s cuisine on a cookery course.
+On your third and final day you’ll return to Bangkok and from here you could fly down to the beaches of the south.
+Or, perhaps, head up to Chiang Mai for trekking opportunities and its markets.
+It's also a great place to learn about the region’s cuisine on a cookery course.

 Best time to cruise along the Chao Phraya River

 You can cruise the river at any time of the year, although June through to August can be particularly hot and sticky.

 The Bridge over the River Kwai